Lotharek, SIDE 3.2, U1MB, and the FJC Firmware

 In May 2024.
 I received a customer’s Atari 130XE in which I was tasked with the job of installing Ultimate 1MB, Sophia 2, and UAV.
 Since this is typical of the upgrade assignments I receive, it did not represent a challenge and the machine was completed within a couple of days.
 Then – since the customer had also purchased and supplied a SIDE3 cartridge – I set about updating the Ultimate 1MB firmware with the necessary SIDE3-compatible components.
 While testing the system, I noticed corrupted entries in the SIDE3 Loader’s FAT directory listing, despite the fact I had pre-modded the host machine with a 74F08 chip in place of 74LS08 (unfortunately a common – but almost invariably effective – method of dealing with SIDE3 issues for the past four years).

 Upon further investigation, I discovered that the customer’s SIDE3 cartridge (actually ‘SIDE 3.2’, although identifying in software as SIDE 3.1) carried a GoWin CPLD and firmware versioned 2.3.
-The CPLD firmware (commonly known as the ‘JED’) is the compiled VHDL bitstream which makes the hardware behave as it does, describing register locations, access timings, etc. Despite the fact I already had a pre-production SIDE 3.2 cartridge (also equipped with a GoWin CPLD, which replaced the more expensive and less readily available Lattice CPLD on prior SIDE3 versions, but with different buffer ICs, indicating that the bill of materials had changed since I was sent the only supposedly representative sample of SIDE 3.2 in my possession), that cartridge carried JED 1.3, and until that time I had never seen or heard of JED 2.3 before.
+The CPLD firmware (commonly known as the ‘JED’) is the compiled VHDL bitstream which dictates the hardware behaviour and describes register locations, timing, etc. Despite the fact I already had a pre-production SIDE 3.2 cartridge (also equipped with a GoWin CPLD, which replaced the more expensive and less readily available Lattice CPLD on prior SIDE3 versions, but with different buffer ICs, indicating that the bill of materials had changed since I was sent the only supposedly representative sample of SIDE 3.2 in my possession), that cartridge had JED 1.3 installed, and until that time I had never seen or heard of JED 2.3 before.
 I subsequently tested my pre-production SIDE 3.2 in the customer’s machine and one of my own ‘daily-driver’ U1MB Ataris, and found it worked perfectly, while the customer’s SIDE 3.2 (with JED 2.3) would not work reliably in either computer.
 I then tested older SIDE3 revisions (with Lattice CPLDs carrying JED 1.1 and JED 1.3, and all with the same SIDE Loader version 0.69 present on SIDE 3.2) and likewise found that they worked correctly.

 My first experience of JED 2.3